conan-io/docs/reference/conanfile/tools/cmake.rst

             tc.generate()

-This will generate a the following files after a ``conan install`` (or when building the package in the cache) with the information provided in the ``generate()`` method as well as information translated from the current ``settings``:
+This will generate the following files after a ``conan install`` (or when building the package in the cache) with the information provided in the ``generate()`` method as well as information translated from the current ``settings``: